-You can also invest online at saveourstories.info
+You can also invest online at sos@newint.org

-I wish to become I am already (please tick one) New Internationalist Co-operative Ltd in accordance Shares to the value of We can only accept cheques in pound sterling (GBP): £ For this offer the minimum shareholding is £50 and the maximum £100,000.
-If you want to send a cheque in another currency please contact us on sos@newint.org or +44 20 3695 0903.
-Please make cheques payable to New Internationalist Co-o address: New Internationalist, The Old Music Hall, 106-108 · - Name and Address (PLEASE USE CAPITAL LETTERS) First name in full Last name Address (including town/city/county) Post code or Zipcode Country Telephone no. Email If you have been living at the above address for less than 3 years please provide us with your previous address: If you are applying for shares on behalf of an organization/company, please supply the following additional information.
-Please note, this form must be signed by a director of your organization.
-Full official company/ organization name Registered company/ organization number We nominate this person named to be our nominee for the purposes of receiving membership communications and exercising membership rights Signatory of nominee Position in organization/ company Agreement I have read the Share Offer Document, including risk factors.
-I wish to become a Member of the New Internationalist Co-operative Ltd. I agree to be bound by the society rules and understand the terms of the offer as laid out in the offer document and business plan, which can be found at saveourstories.info or posted on request.
-I understand that the Board of Directors of New Internationalist Co-operative Ltd may reject my application, and are not obliged to tell me why it has been rejected.
-I confirm that I am 16 years of age or older.
-I confirm that I am 16 years of age or older.
-Signature Name in print Date

-Data protection and money laundering
+I wish to become I am already (please tick one) New Internationalist Co-operative Ltd in accordance Shares to the value of (please add currency): We accept all major currencies.
+For this offer the minimum shareholding is £50/€58/US \$69 and the maximum £100,000/€115,414/US\$137,391.
+Please make cheques payable to New Internationalist Co-operative Ltd and send with this form to the following address: New Internationalist, The Old Music Hall, 106-108 Cowley Road, Oxford, OX4 1JE, UK.
+Name and Address (PLEASE USE CAPITAL LETTERS) First name in full Last name Address (including town/city/county) Post code or Zipcode Country Telephone no. Email If you have been living at the above address for less than 3 ye ears please provide us with your previous address: If you are applying for shares on behalf of an organization/co Please note, this form must be signed by a director of your organization Full official company/ organization name Registered company/ organization number We nominate this person named to be our nominee for the purposes of receiving membership communications and exercising membership righ ts Signatory of nominee Position in organization/company Agreement I have read the Share Offer Document, including risk factors.
+I wish to become a Member of the New Internationalist Co-operative Lt I agree to be bound by the society rules and understand the terms of the offer as laid out in the offer document and business plan, which can be found at saveourstories.info or posted on request. obliged to tell me why it has been rejected.
+Signed as a Deed Signature Name in print Date Data protection and money laundering The data provided by you on this form will be stored within a computerise d database.
+This database will be used only for New Internationalist